dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-advanced/dotnet-application-environment.md

 ```

 {{% alert title="Warning" color="warning" %}}
-Use of `IServiceCollection.AddScoped()` is not recommended as such instances' lifetimes are bound to a single gRPC method call which does not match the lifetime of an individual component instance.
+Use of `IServiceCollection.AddScoped()` is not recommended.
+Such instances' lifetimes are bound to a single gRPC method call, which does not match the lifetime of an individual component instance.
 {{% /alert %}}

 ## Logging

-.NET Dapr Pluggable Components can use the [standard .NET logging mechanisms](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging).
-The `DaprPluggableComponentsApplication` exposes an `ILoggingBuilder` through which it can be configured.
+.NET Dapr pluggable components can use the [standard .NET logging mechanisms](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging).
+The `DaprPluggableComponentsApplication` exposes an `ILoggingBuilder`, through which it can be configured.

 {{% alert title="Note" color="primary" %}}
-Like with ASP.NET, logger services (e.g. `ILogger<T>`) are pre-registered.
+Like with ASP.NET, logger services (for example, `ILogger<T>`) are pre-registered.
 {{% /alert %}}

 ```csharp